aaronkher/rag_chatbot/README.md

    ```

    The API will be available at `http://localhost:8000` and the Frontend will be available at `http://localhost:8501`.

+   🚨 **Important:** It takes some time for both the API (main_api.py) and the frontend (chat_page.py) services to start up completely.
+Please wait until you see both the API and frontend are running before attempting to use the application.

 3. **Stop the services**